dcdpr/did-btcr2/chapters/CRUD-Operations.md

 that block, process these signals to retrieve ::BTCR2 Updates:: announced by these signals.
 Apply these updates to the DID document to produce the
 ::Contemporary DID Document:: with that block.
-Continue traversing the blockchain until the latest block.
+Continue traversing the blockchain, processing blocks with signals, until the latest block.

 A ::Beacon Signal:: is a Bitcoin transaction that spends at least one ::UTXO::
 controlled by a ::Beacon Address:: defined by a Beacon in the service array of